billkarsh/Alignment_Tutorial/Docs/tutorial.md

 //
 ```

+### Aside 2: Raw Data Sanity Checkers

+There are two sanity checking tools that run on `RawData.xml`.
+I always run these on array tomography stacks.
+They catch common errors that happen if there were focus mistakes and the user needed to manually splice imaging "redos" back into the original:

+* `2_UniqueTiles` : makes sure no image paths are repeated.
+* `2_XMLExists` : makes sure all named images actually exist on disk.

 ### Generate IDB

 Let's get back on track.
 Edit dbgo.sht again, enabling **only** the original command, then run it: